LynchConnor/iForage/README.md

 ### Solution
 - Create an app which helps foragers track and manage foraging spots around them, with a clean and easy to use interface.
-- Develop a forum for local foragers to interact with eachother, sharing tips and tricks.

 ### Existing Products
 #### iNaturalist